BURNS: Wheatgrass extract rapidly heals boiling water burns

 More about using wheatgrass extract for burns

-The extract rapidly eases pain and prevents or reduces fluid and protein loss from the burn surface, and accelerates healing of the burn wound - with minimum or zero scarring.
+Apart from easing pain, the extract also prevents or reduces fluid and protein loss from burn surfaces, and accelerates healing of burn wounds.

 Dr. Chris Reynolds.